mahmoud/glom/docs/api.rst

 and setup operations raise :exc:`ValueError`, :exc:`TypeError`, and other standard Python exceptions as appropriate.

-.. autoclass:: glom.core.PathAccessError
+.. autoclass:: glom.PathAccessError

-.. autoclass:: glom.core.CoalesceError
+.. autoclass:: glom.CoalesceError

-.. autoclass:: glom.core.UnregisteredTarget
+.. autoclass:: glom.UnregisteredTarget

-.. autoclass:: glom.core.GlomError
+.. autoclass:: glom.GlomError

 Debugging
 ---------

+Even the most carefully-constructed specfications eventually need debugging.
+If the error message isn't enough to fix your glom issues, that's where **Inspect** comes in.

 .. autoclass:: glom.Inspect